mrmxf/md-publish/boilerplate/smpte/inc-draft-st-zz0-information-for-editors.md

 **Warning**: Only copy-and-paste plain text from other documents; otherwise this style set may be corrupted.

-The `refdoc` for this document type is in the refdocs folder of this project.
+The `refdoc` for this document type is usually `x-r/refdocs/refdoc-smpte-eng.docx` unless you have used your own.
-It explains how the types work.
+There are samples of all the styles available.

-If you extend the document types with your own refdoc, the **YOU MUST**  make Home Office aware, otherwise the styles may be lost.
+If you extend the document types with your own `refdoc`, the **YOU MUST**  make Home Office aware, otherwise the styles may be lost during the Home Office pubishing process.
 :::